qemu/qemu/docs/interop/vhost-user.rst

   send the shared inflight buffer back to slave so that slave could get inflight I/O after a crash or restart.

+``VHOST_USER_GPU_SET_SOCKET``
+  :id: 33
+  :equivalent ioctl: N/A
+  :master payload: N/A

+  Sets the GPU protocol socket file descriptor, which is passed as ancillary data.
+The GPU protocol is used to inform the master of rendering state and updates.
+See vhost-user-gpu.rst for details.

 Slave message types
 -------------------